Watch Trip Video

 • Authentic Nepali welcome dinner with Live Nepalese Cultural Program

-• Accommodation in Kathmandu, Standard Hotel Four nights on Twin share Bed and Breakfast Basis
+• Accommodation in Kathmandu: Standard Hotel Four nights on Twin share Bed and Breakfast Basis

 • All standard meals (Breakfast, Lunch and Dinner) at Tea Houses during the trekking period